-Mode of travel Maximum rates Public transport Standard rail fare or bus fares (within county) Otan dand by a fama Public transport Standard bus fares Standard or first-class rail fare (outside county) Standard of first-class rail fare Note 1 Members are asked to use their discretion in travelling first-class.
+Mode of travel Maximum rates Public transport Standard rail fare or bus fares (within county) Public transport Standard bus fares (outside county) Standard or first-class rail fare Note 1 Members are asked to use their discretion in travelling first-class.
 For example, an off-peak journey to London might comfortably be managed in second-class.
 Travel at peak times or needing confidential discussions on route may suggest first-class as more appropriate.
-Note 2 Note 2 In the majority of cases member travel should be booked through officers and in advance to ensure the most advantageous rates.
+Note 2 In the majority of cases member travel should be booked through officers and in advance to ensure the most advantageous rates.
 However, if urgency dictates that a member purchases tickets himself/herself, the receipt must be kept as proof for reimbursement of actual costs incurred.
 Taxi cab or cabs (i) In cases of urgency or where no public transport is reasonably available Actual fare and reasonable gratuity (ii) In other cases Not exceeding the amount of the fare for travel by appropriate public transport.
 Note: In claims relating to hire of taxis or cabs, members should indicate in writing, the circumstances in which the expenditure was incurred; whether it was incurred on grounds of urgency or because there were no public facilities available.